James H. Miller Jr. Electric Generating Plant

 James H. Miller Jr. Electric Generating Plant, also known as Miller Steam Plant or Plant Miller, is a coal-fired electrical generation facility sitting on approximately 800 acre in West Jefferson, Alabama.
+It is owned by Alabama Power, a subsidiary of Southern Company.

 The plant has four units, the first of which opened in 1978.
 Additional units commenced operation in 1985, 1989, and 1991, respectively.
 Each unit has a capacity of 705.5 MWe (660 MWe net).
 The plant contains two natural draft cooling towers.

-The James H. Miller Jr. Plant was cited by The Weather Channel and the Environmental Protection Agency in 2017 as the largest emitter of greenhouse gases in the United States.
+It is situated on a main tributary to the Black Warrior River, and its ash lagoon discharges contaminants to the river.